sjanhunen/dokimazo/papers/in-his-name-purpose.md

 Redemption, forgiveness, and grace all come together according to His purpose.
 To present the good news without His purpose is to present an incomplete gospel.

+Need to talk about inheritance and authority here?

 When it comes to purpose and redemption, there can be no doubt that God makes the first move.